Little Jack Horner

 Carey's Satirical Poem

-Henry Carey wrote this nursery rhyme (the version of 1725) as a satirical poem.
-The target for his satire was Ambrose Philips, also a poet and writer.
-The mocking was motivated by jealousy, because Philips enjoyed being patronized by wealthy aristocrats.
-His poems that are sometimes called ‘infantile’ were in fact enjoyed and admired by many precisely because of their simplicity.
-Jack Horner, however, has been ever since associated with opportunism.
+Henry Carey wrote this nursery rhyme (the 1725 version) as a satirical poem.
+His target was Ambrose Philips, another poet and writer.
+Carey envied him because Philips enjoyed the favor of wealthy aristocrats.
+His poems, sometimes called “infantile” in style, were actually admired for their simplicity.
+Jack Horner, however, has ever since been associated with opportunism.

 The Manor in a Pie